Lendar/reactima-redux-ecosystem/Category/Table.md

 ##Category Theory for ES6

 ### Table of Contents
-This is an attempt to recompile [Category Theory for Programmers]() by [Bartosz Milewski](https://twitter.com/BartoszMilewski) in ES6.
+This is an attempt to recompile thoughts and ideas from [Category Theory for Programmers]() by [Bartosz Milewski](https://twitter.com/BartoszMilewski) into ES6 examples.
 Bartosz Milewski work is great, however most of examples are heavily relied on [Haskell](https://www.haskell.org/) - statically typed purely-functional programming language for guys with Ph.D., but not for humans who needs quick results and under heavy pressure from business.

 Sub-goal is to find parallels with great [Ramda.js](http://ramdajs.com/) library